Mac Tonight: Legacy

+Mac Tonight has a heavy association with vaporwave and appeared on the cover of the split album Late Night Delight by Saint Pepsi and Luxury Elite, where he became an icon of the genre.
+In 2016, the Mac Tonight theme was McDonald's driver Jamie McMurray's Chip Ganassi Racing No. 1 Chevrolet SS throwback scheme for Darlington Raceway's Southern 500.
 Ronald McDonald House Charities started the annual Mac Tonight Gala fundraiser, which was renamed Masquerade Ball in 2018.

-Mac Tonight has a heavy association with vaporwave and appeared on the cover of the split album Late Night Delight by Saint Pepsi and Luxury Elite, where he became an icon of the genre.

 Moon Man

 Moon Man is an Internet meme and unofficial parody of Mac Tonight that originated in 2007 on the Internet meme community YTMND, in which the character is depicted as being a white supremacist.
-The meme gained attraction with user generated parody songs made on the site and was further popularized in the Politically Incorrect board of 4chan.
-Moon Man songs are parodies of mainstream songs with extremely racist and violent lyrics, bearing themes like white supremacy, race war, ethnic cleansing, mass shooting, homophobia and misogyny.
+The meme, which was initially satirical, gained attraction with user generated parody songs made on the site and was further popularized on 4chan and 8chan in 2015.
+Moon Man songs are parodies of mainstream songs with extremely racist and violent lyrics, bearing themes like white supremacy, race war, antisemitism, mass shooting, homophobia and misogyny.
 A Salon article compared Moon Man to Pepe the Frog, another meme and hate symbol.
+In 2015, a mod for the video game Doom was created, featuring Moon Man as the playable character and racist stereotypes of black, Jewish, and Hispanic people as enemies.

 By 2016, YouTube was removing Moon Man videos for violating its community guidelines on hate speech, and AT&T modified its text-to-speech software which had been used to create the songs, to filter out the character's name and obscenities.
 In 2019, the Anti-Defamation League added Moon Man to its database of hate symbols.
-In 2015, a mod for the video game Doom was created, featuring Moon Man as the playable character and racist stereotypes of black, Jewish, and Hispanic people as enemies.

 In 2022, Mac Tonight co-creator Peter Cotroulis said that he would "love to bring Mac back" but that "with how he's been twisted in recent years, I don't think that will ever happen now".
+On the other hand, Infostormer, a neo-Nazi website, defended the Moon Man character, describing him as "tired of political correctness", but denied supporting the lyrics of his songs.

-On October 2, 2025, the Department of Homeland Security posted a montage video captioned "the future is bright", with a brief clip of Mac Tonight.
+On October 2, 2025, the Department of Homeland Security (DHS) posted a montage video captioned "the future is bright", with a brief clip of Mac Tonight.
 Talking Points Memo alleged that the use of the clip references the racist Moon Man meme.
 A DHS spokesperson denied the connection to the meme, commenting that "Loving hot, tasty, McDonald's does not make you a Nazi."